 - Improper tooth cleaning, leading to more dental issues

 - Muscle and jaw pain, headaches, speech impairments

 - Low self-esteem

-The main point to note is that Delta Dental covers braces if you select a higher premium plan.
-Delta Dental has a good reputation for covering braces and other expensive dental procedures.
+The main point to note is that Delta Dental covers braces in some states, and if you select a higher premium plan.

 But if you decide to use aligners at home, you probably won't get any coverage, so you may want to look into alternative funding possibilities.